-Biswal served as assistant secretary for South and Central Asian Affairs at the U.S. Department of State from 2013 to 2017.
+Biswal previously served as assistant secretary for South and Central Asian Affairs at the U.S. Department of State from 2013 to 2017.
 There she oversaw the U.S.-India strategic partnership during a period of unprecedented cooperation, including the launch of an annual U.S.-India Strategic and Commercial Dialogue.
-During Biswal’s tenure, bilateral commercial trade between the U.S. and India nearly doubled, reaching $115 billion in 2016.
-In recognition of her efforts, Biswal was awarded the prestigious Samman Award by the president of India in January 2017.
+She also initiated the C5+1 Dialogue with Central Asia and the U.S.-Bangladesh Partnership Dialogue during her tenure.

-Most recently, Biswal was a senior adviser at the Albright Stonebridge Group, where she helped expand the firm’s India and South Asia practice.
-Previously, Biswal was assistant administrator for Asia at the U.S. Agency for International Development (USAID), directing and supervising overseas operations across South and Southeast Asia.
-She also spent over a decade on Capitol Hill, working as staff director on the State and Foreign Operations Appropriations Subcommittee and the Foreign Affairs Committee in the House of Representatives.
+Before joining the Chamber, Biswal was a senior adviser at the Albright Stonebridge Group where she helped expand the firm’s India and South Asia practice.
+Earlier, she was assistant administrator for Asia at the U.S. Agency for International Development (USAID), directing and supervising overseas operations across South and Southeast Asia.
+She also spent over a decade on Capitol Hill as staff director on the State and Foreign Operations Appropriations Subcommittee and on the staff of the Foreign Affairs Committee in the House of Representatives.

-Biswal served on the board of the U.S. Global Leadership Coalition and is a member of the U.S. Institute of Peace International Advisory Council and the Institute for Sustainable Communities board of directors.
+Biswal serves on the U.S. Institute of Peace International Advisory Council, the Afghanistan Study Group, and the Aspen Institute’s India-U.S. Track 2 Dialogue on Climate and Energy.
 She received a bachelor’s degree in international affairs from the University of Virginia.